Wednesday, July 31, 2024

 A bit confusing and some paranormal, but a good storyline.

-WHEN THE WORLD FELL SILENT by Donna Jones Alward - review will be on July 22.
+WHEN THE WORLD FELL SILENT by Donna Jones Alward - review is in the book's title.

 Excellent read!!

-THE PERFECT SISTER by Stephanie DeCarolis - review will be on July 19.
+THE PERFECT SISTER by Stephanie DeCarolis - review is in the book's title.

 A good thriller - a little slow at first, but the ending twists are worth the wait.